 It’s a fair question: just what, in the 21st century, is a tie for?
 Beyond the demands of tradition and convention, a tie doesn’t keep your neck warm and – outside of the workplace, and even then it’s not clear – seems increasingly at odds with an increasingly relaxed way of dressing.
 It might at first appear that we’re at the end of an era.
 After all, men have worn some kind of neckwear for millennia.
-Yes, before there were offices, there was the issue of exactly how to tie a tie.
+Yes, even before there were offices, there was the issue of exactly how to tie a tie.

 Of course, tie-makers will always offer a celebratory explanation for the survival of ties for all these years.
 “The tie has survived simply because, in the right circumstances, men look better in a tie than out of one – a tie knot frames the face,” argues Michael Hill, the creative director of tie-makers and menswear brand Drake’s.
 “And the fact that you don’t see ties being worn everywhere any more makes it all the more powerful a tool.
 You can use a tie – the choice of tie, and how it’s tied – to say what you want it to say.
 You can’t do that with many items of men’s clothing.”

 Though most men won’t have to vary their choices too greatly, it’s important to maintain a sense of proportion.
 To avoid exaggerating its appearance, those with a slightly larger face should skip the skinny tie and similarly, guys with smaller or thinner heads should forego the fat knot.

 The simple rule of thumb is that your choice of tie knot should fill the space between the points of the collar, leaving just a little wiggle room either side.